momosang98/MATH6004/README.md

 # MATH6004-HW1-
-NUMERIC HOMEWORK 1
+HOMEWORK 1
-This is homework 1 of Computational Methods,written by python3.7
+This is  Computational Methods homework 1,written by python3.7